 “Resistance was the mentality of the self-assured who found their identity not in the common definitions placed upon them by the dominant socio-political systems.”(p.
 93)

 Additionally, Powell had a strong vision for what the model church should be, namely, a “soul-saving church” that reflects the church of Acts 2.
-It consists of a community that has a deep worshipful presence but also engages in the world.
+It consists of a community that has a deep worshipful presence but also engages the world.
 Williams indicates that when Bonhoeffer left Germany for his Sloane Fellowship at Union Seminary he was asking similar questions concerning the nature of the church.
-As will soon become apparent, it appears that Bonhoeffer adopted a similar ecclesiology upon his return home from his fellowship.
+As will soon become apparent, it appears that Bonhoeffer adopted a similar ecclesiology to Powell’s Abyssinian Church upon his return home from his fellowship.
 Williams summarizes this ecclesiological vision,

 “A Christian and her church must do more than clarify creeds and theology within the Christian community; a faithful representation of the gospel of Jesus Christ occurs in a community of obedient believers who act to engage the world, demonstrating their creeds by their deeds.”(p.
 99)

-When Bonhoeffer returned to Germany in 1931, Bonhoeffer himself would describe his experience in Harlem as the moment he finally became a Christian.
+When Bonhoeffer returned to Germany in 1931, he would describe his experience in Harlem as the moment he finally became a Christian.
 It would also be the moment when he realized that Germany was on the verge of turmoil; witnessing the economic impact of the Great Depression and subsequent rise of the National Socialist Party.
 It is at this point where Williams makes the connection between white supremacy in America to Germany’s own brand of white supremacy,

 “In America, white supremacy manifests itself as the human norm: whites are perceived as normal, nonethnic, nonracial people….
 In Bonhoeffer’s Germany, white supremacy was portrayed as Volkish racial purity….
 The Volkish devotion to pure German blood, with its ethnic, nationalist, imperialist longings, was the German equivalent of normalized humanity from the American version of white Supremacy.”(p.
 111)